Arbitrage trading is one way to profit from cryptocurrencies. Essentially, you buy low and sell high and sort of earn the spread.

 So should be withdrawals for obvious reasons.

 I did a test deposit just for the sake of this review.
-Unlike some websites, we don’t just come up with product reviews without actually testing/using them.
+Unlike some websites, we don’t just come up with reviews without actually using the product/service!

 If you’re going for high returns, there’s a very good chance it could be a scam or a ponzi scheme.
 The MLM aspect of Swapnex doesn’t make much sense either as you supposedly get paid for up to 5 levels (for your downlines).